ryaready/Housing-Price-Prediction-Using-Area/README.md

 # Housing-Price-Prediction-Using-Linear-Regression
-Using Keras, Housing prices are plotted and predicted in relation to area
+Using Keras, Housing prices are plotted and predicted in relation to area.